-Positive only dog training and clicker training sound very noble, and if your dog is food-oriented, this training method works well for teaching fun things – like tricks – where it really doesn't matter whether your dog obeys or not.
-If you tell him to shake hands or roll over, and he doesn't do it, who cares?
+Well, that's easy.
+It doesn't work.
+Oh, it's fine for teaching fun things – like tricks – where it really doesn't matter whether your dog obeys or not.
+If you tell him to shake hands or roll over and he doesn't do it, who cares?

 Think about it.
-What happens when you want your dog to stop chasing a cat and come to you – but at that particular moment he's not hungry and would rather chase the cat rather than munch on a biscuit?
+What happens when you want your dog to stop chasing a cat and come to you – but at that particular moment he's not hungry and would RATHER chase the cat than munch on a biscuit?

-An old-time trainer once said that if a dog really wants to chase a cat, he will chase it regardless of biscuits showering upon him like manna from heaven.
+An old trainer once said that if a dog really wants to chase a cat, he will chase it "regardless of biscuits showering upon him like manna from heaven."

-Positive-only dog training suffers from a serious flaw – it does not teach your dog to respect you, and it is RESPECT that motivates a dog to be well-behaved..... yes, even at times when he doesn't feel like it.
+Positive-only dog training does not teach your dog to respect you.
+And it is RESPECT that motivates a dog to be well-behaved even at times when he doesn't feel like it.

-Why Respect Training makes so much more sense to dogs
+Why Respect Training makes more sense to dogs

-Real life for all living creatures (including dogs, and yes, humans, too!) consists of learning from both positive AND negative consequences.
+Real life for ALL living creatures consists of learning from both positive and negative consequences.

 - Positive consequences encourage us to repeat a behavior.